Jasmine Hutton

 Jasmine Hutton (born 5 April 1999) is an English professional squash player.
-She reached a career high ranking of number 18 in the world during March 2025.
+She reached a career high ranking of number 13 in the world during April 2026.

 Biography

 In 2022, Hutton won the women's singles at the British National Squash Championships.
 Later that year, she won a bronze at the 2022 Women's World Team Squash Championships.

 In 2022 and 2023, Hutton was part of the England team that won the European Squash Team Championships in Eindhoven and Helsinki respectively.

 In March 2025, Hutton won her 9th PSA title after securing victory in the Calgary Open during the 2024–25 PSA Squash Tour.
 In May 2025, Hutton won her third European team gold medal at the 2025 European Squash Team Championships in Wrocław, Poland.

+In May 2026 she won the 2026 European Team Championships in Amsterdam with England.